MenokoOG/MenokoOG/README.md

 <br/>
 <br/>
 <p><h4> - 🔭 I’m currently working on ...V School Full Stack JavaScript Web Development Program<h4/>
+ <h4> - 🔭 I’m currently working on ...creating a repository of tools I made and use for development and just for fun.
+Some come from school projects and other are ones I made from scratch becasue I can, please check back often, I should have it built in a week or so. <h4/>
 <h4> - ⚡ Fun fact: ...I really enjoy making AI generated art. <h4/> You can check out my art <a href="https://menokoog.github.io/ai_art_menoko/" target="_blank">HERE.</a> <p/>

 <h4>Here are some of my <a href="https://menokoog.github.io/Past-Web-Projects-for-Clients/" target="_blank">OLD PROJECTS </a> from 2010-2013 when I ran a part time web development venture while still in U.S. Army healing up from injuries I recieved in Afghanistan; zigged when I probably should have zagged.
 These were made primarily in the Adobe Master Collection, my degree in Web Publishing dealt with these development tools.</h4>